Jud9X/Go/README.md

 Notes:

 The game can no longer be played (on command line) as the GUI is in the early stages of development.
 The code is currently very untidy as I don't really know what I'm doing.
-In order to compile the files on Windows without an IDE, use something this command in the directory where the .java files are:
+In order to compile the files on Windows without an IDE, use this command in the directory where the .java files are:

 javac --module-path %PATH_TO_FX% --add-modules=javafx.controls *.java